Tag Archives: mental health

 Promote Bell Let’s talk January 27 2016 The Black Dog of Depression Follows Her

-Four weeks later Darlene stumbled home.
+Four weeks later, Darlene stumbled home.
 Her work had called; she hadn’t been there all day.
-With red rimmed eyes, she dragged herself to bed muttering that she wasn’t feeling well.
-I made her a tea and wrapped her up in a blanket.
-Thinking it was the flu, I found it was strange that she did not have a fever and had yet to explain where she had been all day.
+With red-rimmed eyes, she dragged herself to bed muttering that she wasn’t feeling well.
+I made her tea and wrapped her up in a blanket.
+Thinking it was the flu, I found it strange that she did not have a fever and had yet to explain where she had been all day.

 “I was supposed to be gone by now,” she said.

-The words floated around me meaningless for a while.
+The words floated around me, meaningless for a while.
 Darlene had tried to kill herself.
 She had downed a bottle of Tylenol after she left in the morning.
-She had no intentions of going to work.
+She had no intention of going to work.
 She sat in her car all day waiting to die.
-When I got her to the hospital they pumped her stomach.
+When I got her to the hospital, they pumped her stomach.
 ‘Wait and see’ was what they said after that.
 The next 72 hours were crucial.
 For three days, I didn’t know if my wife was going to live or die.

 So many of us failed my wife, including me.
 We let the darkness win.